GHorningKane/comp333bartekgavin/README.md

 # If a user requests the registration page, they are redirected to the list of rated songs:

-# At the top of each page the current user is displayed
+# At the top of each page the current user is displayed:

 # All ratings are visable for all, but only interractable for those who created the rating:

-# Updating/Deleting/Canceling brings one back to the list of ratings
+# Updating/Deleting/Canceling brings one back to the list of ratings:

 # Via the frontend requisites are present:
 Users cannot leave fields blank: